alxdr3k/tavily-cli/README.md

 export REDIS_PASSWORD=mysecretpassword
 ```

-Note: If Redis connection fails, the application will automatically fall back to an in-memory mock Redis implementation, allowing normal operation without a Redis server.
+Note: If Redis connection fails, the application will automatically fall back to an in-memory mock Redis implementation (still using the Redis interface), allowing normal operation without a Redis server.

 ### Troubleshooting Redis Connection